hikaru-wakatsuki/python3/README.md

 - AI was used for documentation support and README drafting.
 - It was used to inspect the repository structure, summarize the purpose of each exercise, and provide bilingual English/Japanese wording.
-- The README was written to match the existing code in `ex0` through `ex6`, but the implementation details and command-line behavior should still be checked manually before submission and peer review.

 ### 日本語